justjake/gmail-unsubscribe/README.md

 ![Screenshot of the menu](./menu.png)

 ## Usage

 ### Run for the first time

 1. [Copy the Gmail Unsubscriber to your Google Drive](https://docs.google.com/spreadsheets/d/10sQyFyQ_EsyZ_MWs1UtSBzPkBM9SuDlaFrTNhWoo07w/copy).
+You'll be able to review the code before creating the copy.
 This copy, including the code, is completely private to you and can't be accessed or updated by anyone else.
-1. (Optional) Review the code by choosing "Extensions > Apps Script" in the menu bar.
 1. Note the "Gmail Unsubscriber" menu above the spreadsheet.
 1. (Optional) To change the labels the script uses, chose "Gmail Unsubscriber > Settings..."
 1. Choose "Gmail Unsubscriber > Create labels".
 This will create the labels in your Gmail account.
 Allow the script to access to your Gmail account when prompted.